Thursday, 15 January 2026

 • Easily Organize Thousands of Passwords -- A business associate of mine builds websites for clients and has dozens of passwords for each client’s sites and resources.
 In total, he has over 2000 passwords.
 If he didn’t use a password manager, all sorted and organized in folders, then managing and using them would be nearly impossible.

-• Share Logins Without Sharing Passwords -- Many password managers have the ability to share logins with other users without having to actually reveal the passwords themselves.
+• Share Logins Without Sharing Passwords -- Many password managers allow you to share logins with other users without revealing the passwords.
 The passwords get entered but remain invisible to the user.
 This, combined with “temporary” or “revokable” rights to these logins, means that you can safely share logins to company resources on an as-needed basis.
 It also means that you don’t need to worry about changing dozens or hundreds of passwords when employees leave the company.

 • Business-Level Password Management -- Many password managers have “Business” versions that allow you to share passwords with individuals, among teams, or across an entire organization.
 Your IT department can control who gets access to what, keeping all your passwords and company resources secure.
 Plus, since each person has a unique login to the Password Manager, your IT department can actually see who logs into which resources, run reports, and detect illicit activity.